Meet The Team

 Graduate Research Assistant

-Corissa is a first-year graduate student in the Counseling Psychology program.
+Corissa is a second-year graduate student in the Counseling Psychology program.
 She graduated from the University of Houston Clear Lake with a Masters in Marriage and Family Therapy.
 She is interested in exploring how the dynamics of an individual’s relationships impact the outcome of treatment for substance use disorders in Hispanic/Latinx populations and the role of dyadic interventions in decreasing addiction lapses.
 Secondary interests include exploring the implementation of community practices as an aim towards increasing participation in health-focused research within historically marginalized populations, understanding risks that contribute to cannabis use specifically within second and third generation Hispanics, and examining intergenerational strengths and stressors.
 When outside the classroom, she enjoys discovering new music, running, and collecting more shoes than she should.

 Corissa Barrow M.A